 It's not that people are lazy by nature, but a lot of people don't want to take the trouble to check information and facts.
 If an authority in their eyes says something, if the information feels right, and if it fits within the beliefs the person has, then the information is believed to be accurate.

 Another important factor that confirms the credibility of information is whether others also believe it.
 If the masses are convinced of something, then we are quickly inclined to accept the information for what it is.

 We ignore information that does not correspond to our reality.
 Thanks to an fMRI brain scanner, we can see which parts of our brain become active when processing information.
 Neuroscientist Kevin Dunbar made use of this during one of his studies.
-When people received information that corresponded to their own beliefs, parts of the brain became active that also become active if they want to learn something.
-When people received conflicting information, parts of our brains became active that also become active when we try to control ourselves.
+When people receive information that corresponds to their own beliefs, parts of the brain become active and this also becomes active if they want to learn something.
+When people receive conflicting information, parts of our brains became active that also become active when we try to control ourselves.

 Precisely because of this, well-intentioned conversations about overcoming religious, ideological, or political differences often have a counterproductive effect.
 Instead of opponents finding common ground, they tend to become even more distant from each other.